 The prediction behavior of a loop branch is strongly dependent on what determines the number of loop iterations.
-If the loop iteration count is determined by input data, the prediction behavior of the loop branch is dependent on the input set.
-If the iteration count is a large number, then the branch is easy to predict, whereas if the iteration count is small, the branch can be hard to predict.
+If the loop iteration count is determined by input data, the branch prediction behavior of the loop branch is dependent on the input set.
+If the iteration count is a large number, then the branch is easy to predict whereas if the iteration count is small, the branch can be hard to predict.
 For example, some loops in the gzip benchmark execute for different number of iterations depending on the compression level, which is specified as a parameter to the program.
-Figure 7 shows an example.
-The branch on line 25 is a loop exit branch.
-The exit condition is defined on line 18 using pack\level and max\chain. pack\level is the compression level and max\chain is the value that determines the number of loop iterations. max\chain has a higher value at higher compression levels, as shown on lines 9-13.
-At compression level 1, the loop iterates 4 times and the prediction accuracy of the branch is 75% (3/4) without a specialized loop predictor.
+Figure 7 shows one example.
+The branch on line 24 is a loop exit branch.
+The exit condition is defined on lines 17-18 using pack_level and max_chain. pack_level is the compression level and max_chain is the value that determines the number of loop iterates 4 times and therefore the prediction accuracy of the branch is 75% (3/4) without a specialized loop predictor.
 But, at compression level 9, the loop iterates 4096 times, so the prediction accuracy of the branch is very close to 100% (4095/4096).
 Therefore, the branch is input-dependent on the input parameter that specifies the compression level.